roberttwomey/machine-imagination-workshop/README.md

 ## Notebooks

 Click on the links below to open the corresponding notebooks in google colab.
+You can only run one at a time.

 1. BigGAN - [BigGAN_handson.ipynb](https://github.com/roberttwomey/machine-imagination-workshop/blob/main/BigGAN_handson.ipynb)
 2. Text to Image Generation with BigGAN and CLIP - [text_to_image_BiGGAN_CLIP.ipynb](https://colab.research.google.com/github/roberttwomey/machine-imagination-workshop/blob/main/text_to_image_BigGAN_CLIP.ipynb)